mohitsshetty986/Personal-Projects/README.md

 4) Dashboard Corona Virus cases Live Tracking in python and Voila
 5) Youtube video downloader and mp4 to mp3 converter using Flask framework
 6) Scraping and summarizing News articles from The Washington Post website using nltk.
+7) Automated form filling code using Selenium to assist in my CSE GSA work